 The United Societies like most benevolent societies is dedicated to its members and society at large!

-What is BENEVOLENT SOCIETIES?
+What are BENEVOLENT SOCIETIES?
 In English law.
 Societies established and registered

 under the friendly-societies act, 1875, for any charitable or benevolent purposes.

-Law Dictionary: What is BENEVOLENT SOCIETIES? definition of BENEVOLENT SOCIETIES
+Law Dictionary: What are BENEVOLENT SOCIETIES? definition of BENEVOLENT SOCIETIES

 The video above is produced by the Australian Benevolent Society and is an excellent example of a national

 benevolent society online.
 Combined with being on the ground for over two hundred (200) years they are taking

 advantage of the advances in informatics and communications via the world-wide-web.
 Their goals for the next